Yumech/RR-CANMAN-CCN01/README.md

 # Update (December 11, 2016 2:50AM GMT+8)

 for the CANMAN ID21(working dump).bin and CANMAN ID25(working dump).bin the node ID is stored at EEPROM address 3A7 followed by it's single byte CRC (3A8) as of this time, i really haven't figured out how the CRC byte is calculated, but i tried copying the node id and the crc byte from one to the other bin file and it works.

+the same goes to the CRC byte for the node name which is stored at EEPROM address 3C2